MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 ## 101.32.69 (20.121042.13269.0)

-- Addressed an issue where concurrent access to the keychain from Microsoft Defender for Endpoint and other applications can lead to keychain corruption
+- Addressed an issue where concurrent access to the keychain from Microsoft Defender for Endpoint and other applications can lead to keychain corruption.

 ## 101.29.64 (20.121042.12964.0)